-If you are investing in a fund that is fundraising under 506(c) you will need to provide documentation to verify your status as an accredited investor under US securities law.
+If you invest in a publicly fundraising fund, you will need to provide documentation to verify your status as an accredited investor under US securities law.
 The documentation you provide depends on the basis on which you are accredited.
 You can accredit based on either:

-• Income: $200,000 USD ($300,000 together with a spouse) in each of the last two years
+- (Preferred) Income: $200,000 ($300,000 together with a spouse) in each of the last two years

 - Assets: Net worth over $1 million, individually or together with a spouse - excluding the value of your primary residence.
 If you meet both income and asset accreditation criteria, you can choose whichever one is most convenient for you to provide documentation for.

-Income-Based Accreditation Documentation
+Income-Based Accreditation Documentation (preferred)

-If you are accredited based on income, you will need to provide documentation in the form of tax returns, W-2s or other official documents that shows you meet the required income threshold for the prior two years.
+If you are accredited based on income, you will need to provide documentation in the form of tax returns, W-2s, or other official documents that shows you meet the required income threshold for the prior two years.

 Asset-Based Accreditation Documentation